BWRX-300 Linda

 Safer - passive safety systems reduce the risk of accidents, caused by the loss of cooling water.
 Reactor steam condensation and cooling systems based on nature laws, ensure the safety of the reactor without human intervention, even in the most severe case of an unlikely accident, for at least a week.
 After which it is sufficient to add cooling water using a conventional water pump or fire truck pump.
 It is also sufficient to use one of the four water reservoirs to cool the reactor.

-In Estonia 2031-2035 - Ontario Power Generation, an energy company based in Canada, begins construction of the first reactor of its kind in 2024-2024 and it will enter commercial use in 2027-2028.
+in Estonia 2035 - Ontario Power Generation builds its first reactor of its kind Canada and it will enter commercial use in 2027-2028.
 During this construction, it is possible to monitor and evaluate the process and make preparations for construction in Estonia.

 Main parts of the station